Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

 \subsection{ansatze}

-The ansatz plays a central role in quantum algorithms, both in the NISQ and FTQC regimes.
-In practice, the ansatz (i.e., the trial wave function) must satisfy two requirements: (1) it should be implementable on available quantum hardware, and (2) it should be expressive enough to approximate, e.g., the true ground state with high fidelity.
+The ansatz, circuit for state preparation, plays a central role in quantum algorithms both in the NISQ and FTQC regimes.
+In practice, the ansatz must satisfy two requirements: (1) it should be implementable on available quantum hardware, and (2) it should be expressive enough to approximate, e.g., the true ground state with high fidelity.

-In this work, we employ the pair unitary coupled cluster doubles (pUCCD) ansatz for even-even multi-neutron systems.
-As shown in Fig.~\ref{fig:FCI_DOCI_pUCCD}, pUCCD provides ground-state energies comparable in accuracy to doubly occupied configuration interaction (DOCI) method, while requiring far fewer parameters.
+In this work, we employ the pair unitary coupled cluster doubles (pUCCD) ansatz within the HCB representation, which is particularly well-suited for systems with an even number of valence neutrons.
 The pUCCD ansatz is a quantum version of the pair coupled cluster doubles method.
 A seminal work on the pUCCD ansatz in the context of quantum computing is found in Ref.~\cite{Elfving_PRA2021}, where strategies for measurement and post-selection were also proposed.
 In chemistry, pUCCD has been successfully applied to systems of paired electrons with spin up and spin down~\cite{Elfving_PRA2021, GoogleNP2023, Zhao2023}.

-A related study by Sarma et al.~\cite{Sarma_PRC2023} considered oxygen isotopes in the $sd$ shell on a trapped-ion quantum computer, IonQ Aria, using a variant of unitary coupled cluster doubles (UCCD) ansatz applied only to time-reversal nucleon pairs (denoted UCCD ($\nu=0$) in the following where $\nu$ is the seniority).

-Although formally equivalent to DOCI, their implementation yielded ground-state errors of $3-13\%$ relative to FCI, depending on the isotope.
-One limitation arises from the scaling of circuit parameters: the number of Givens rotations required grows rapidly with system size, making direct application to heavier isotopes impractical.
+For nuclear systems, the pUCCD ansatz has been considered in a few theoretical studies~\cite{np_PhysRevC.110.064320}, but to our knowledge, no experimental implementation has been reported so far.